JeffeyChou/SZp/README.md

 --disable-vectorization: disables vectorization with -fno-tree-vectorize for both C and C++.
 --enable-vec-report: enables vectorization report with -fopt-info-vec for both C and C++.(default disabled)
 --disable-vec-report: disables vectorization report with -fno-opt-info-vec for both C and C++.
+--enable-avx2: enables AVX2 optimizations with -mavx2 for both C and C++.(default disabled)

 ## Run SZp
 ```bash